p2irc/deepplantphenomics/README.md

 DPP integrates [Tensorflow](https://www.tensorflow.org/) for learning and [PlantCV](http://plantcv.danforthcenter.org/) for image processing.
 This means that it is able to run on both CPUs and GPUs, and scale easily across devices.

+Read the [doumentation](http://deep-plant-phenomics.readthedocs.io/en/latest/) for tutorials, or see the included examples.

 DPP is maintained at the [Plant Phenotyping and Imaging Research Center (P2IRC)](http://p2irc.usask.ca/) at the [University of Saskatchewan](https://www.usask.ca/). 🌾🇨🇦

 ## What's Deep Learning?